rudeboybert/okcupiddata/README.md

 -   **`offspring` and `sign`**: String instances of `"?&rsquo;"` are replaced with apostrophes
 -   **`last_online`**: Date/time strings are converted to `USA/Pacific` timezone POSIXct date-time objects

-Note:
+**Note**:

 -   The original data, publication, code, and codebook can be found [here](https://github.com/rudeboybert/JSE_OkCupid).
--   Usernames are not included.
+-   The original data, and hence also this cleaned data, did not include usernames.
--   Permission to use this data set was explicitly granted by OkCupid.
+-   Permission to use this data was explicitly granted by OkCupid.

 Installation
 ------------